 Caregivers and others who care about the person may not always agree with the decisions outlined in an advance directive.
 However, people with an advanced illness need to know their final wishes will be respected.
 As a caregiver, following the advance directives is one of the most important things you can do to help the person die with dignity and peace of mind.

 If the person has a DNR order, make sure to inform any emergency personnel if you need to call 911 (or the emergency services number in your local area).
 Learn more about DNR orders and CPR .

 Organizing practical matters

-Organizing practical matters ahead of time lowers some of the stress of caregiving and helps caregivers concentrate on spending time with the person they are caring for.
-The following are some practical tips that may help you organize your time and focus your efforts:
+Organizing practical matters in advance lowers some of the stress of caregiving and helps caregivers concentrate on spending time with the person.
+The following are some tips that may help you organize your time and focus your efforts:

-- Make a list of people that the person you are caring for would like to have visit in the final weeks.
+- Make a list of people who the person would like to see in the final weeks.

-- Although the moment of death cannot be planned, it is best to think about who should be present at or around the time of death.
-Decide whether a clergy member or other spiritual leader should be at the bedside and what rituals or ceremonies are important to perform.
+- Consider who should be present at or around the time of death.
+For example, decide whether a clergy member or other spiritual leader should be at the bedside to provide comfort or perform important rituals.

-- Make a list of phone numbers of people to call after death occurs and ask a friend or relative to help make those calls.
+- Make a list of people to call after death occurs, and ask a friend or relative to help make those calls.

-- Notify hospital or hospice staff of cultural and/or religious customs about grieving.
-This may include such things as a list of who should be present before and after the time of death, and any special customs surrounding washing, dressing, or caring for the body after death.
-Informing hospital or funeral home staff ahead of time can help ensure that they can accommodate the person's wishes and follow cultural practices.
+- Notify hospital or hospice staff of cultural or religious customs about death so that they can accommodate them.
+This may include people who should be present before and after the time of death and special customs regarding washing, dressing, or caring for the body after death.